prosperllc/Prosper-Android-SDK/README.md

-##Your app collects user information
+## Your app collects user information and displays loan offers
 The Prosper Borrower SDK provides an API to get a list of personalized loan offers for your users.
 Getting a list of loan offers is a two-step process.

 ###Step 1: Collect loan applicant information

 To generate the loan offers, Prosper requires 13 pieces of user information about the loan applicant:

+User info required to generate loan offers:
  * Loan Amount
  * Loan Purpose
  * Self-Reported Credit Score